JimLynchCodes/Triplex-Testing-Guidebook/README.md

 <div name="This is a Guide"></div>
 ### This is a Guide
 This document is meant to be a guide for implementing Triforce testing into your own project.
 Rather than be taken as gospel, the ideas expressed here are meant to convince you of the benefits of implementing these three types of automated testing.
 The prescribes methodoligies here have been tried a tested, but you are free to change things in your own case if you find it necessary to do so.

+---

 <div name="The Triforce Diagram"></div>
 ## The Triforce Diagram

-![testing triforce](./images/testing-triforce.png "Testing Triforce")
-- credit: the triforce image is a copyrighted symbol of Nintendo Corporation.
+![testing triforce](./images/testing-triforce.png "Testing Triforce") *credit: the triforce image is a copyrighted symbol of Nintendo Corporation.*

 The triforce is a symbol popularized by the video games franchise "The Legend of Zelda".